 Billy Garret Memorial Bridge

-The last of Montana’s dispersed camping areas on my list is the Billy Garret Memorial Bridge, an excellent option for those wishing to camp near Glacier National Park.
+The last of Montana’s wild camping areas on my list is the Billy Garret Memorial Bridge, an excellent option for those wishing to stay near Glacier National Park.

 Located in Flathead National Forest, along the Flathead River’s south fork, this dispersed campsite is popular with outdoor enthusiasts interested in water-based sports.
 This is because the United States Forest Service, which oversees the region, allows camping right next to the bridge.